 The PIDA Subsection Results 20(1)(a): Number of inquiries relating to the PIDA.
-4 20(1)(b): Number of disclosures received and number acted on and not acted on.
-Of the 4 inquiries: O formal written disclosures received; 4 potential disclosers provided advice; 1 potential disclosure was referred to law enforcement; O migrated to formal investigation under the PIDA; 1 potential disclosure remained under assessment at the end of the fiscal year.
-20(1)(c): Number of investigations commenced under the PIDA.
+6 20(1)(b): Number of disclosures received and number acted on and not acted on.
+Of the 6 inquiries: O formal written disclosures received; G potential disclosers were provided advice; J potential disclosures did not meet the definition of wrongdoing; I potential discloser migrated to the Citizens' Representative Act where resolution was facilitated; I potential discloser was not a public employee, therefore, not entitled to disclose; I potential disclosure was referred to Protected Disclosure Policy, Memorial University; O migrated to formal investigation under the PIDA; 20(1)(c): Number of investigations commenced under the PIDA.
 0 investigations commenced under the PIDA.
 20(1)(d): Number of recommendations the Citizens' Representative has made and whether the department or public body has complied with the recommendation.
-0 during FY 2020-2021 20(1)(e): Whether, in the opinion of the Citizens' Representative, there are any systemic problems that give rise to wrongdoings.
+0 during FY 2021-2022 20(1)(e): Whether, in the opinion of the Citizens' Representative, there are any systemic problems that give rise to wrongdoings.
 N/A 20(1)(f): The recommendations for improvement that the Citizens' Representative considers appropriate.
 N/A